very-good-science/data-ethics-club/site/contents/write_ups/2021/11-08-21_writeup.md

 For every second of virtual time, we extract from Earth's geological history, building smartphones and other devices that have lifetimes of a few years, often [artificially reduced](https://www.theguardian.com/technology/2017/dec/29/apple-apologises-for-slowing-older-iphones-battery-performance).
 Is this practice really sustainable?

+In our discussion of Crawford's article during this Data Ethics Club we touched on what it might take for the impact of tech on the environment to change, who would need to act for those changes to be effective, and considered what actions we could take as individuals.

 ## What information or knowledge are we missing in terms of environmental impact of technology that might help us to act on it?

 Where is your "virtual" machine?
 It is a computer, that's over there.
 Look at it.
 Until you realise the internet is a physical thing with physical components, you don't think about the resources.
 The cloud is actually a collection of servers and components somewhere.
 We wondered whether a general lack of awareness of the physical nature of the internet and technology prohibits us from seeing it as an issue of physical resources.